Memantine: Alzheimer's disease and dementia

+Radiation therapy

+Memantine has been recommended for use by professional organization consensus to prevent neurocognitive decline after whole brain radiotherapy.

 Adverse effects

 Memantine is, in general, well tolerated.
 Common adverse drug reactions (≥1% of people) include confusion, dizziness, drowsiness, headache, insomnia, agitation, and/or hallucinations.
 Less common adverse effects include vomiting, anxiety, hypertonia, cystitis, and increased libido.

-Like many other NMDA antagonists, memantine behaves as a dissociative anesthetic at supratherapeutic doses.
+Like many other NMDA receptor antagonists, memantine behaves as a dissociative anesthetic at supratherapeutic doses.
 Despite isolated reports, recreational use of memantine is rare due to the drug's long duration and limited availability.
-Also memantine seems to lack effects such as euphoria or hallucinations.
+Additionally, memantine seems to lack effects such as euphoria or hallucinations.

 Memantine appears to be generally well tolerated by children with autism spectrum disorder.

 Pharmacology

-Glutamate
+Pharmacodynamics

+Memantine is an uncompetitive NMDA receptor antagonist, with an IC50 binding affinity of ~500-1,000 nM (0.5-1 μM), but displays higher potency at extrasynaptic NMDA receptors (IC50 = ~22 nM), suggesting preferential inhibition of pathological glutamatergic signaling.